Ann Widdecombe: Early life

-Ann Noreen Widdecombe was born in Bath, Somerset, the daughter of Rita Noreen (née Plummer; 1911–2007) and Ministry of Defence civil servant James Murray Widdecombe.
-Widdecombe's maternal grandfather, James Henry Plummer, was born to a Catholic family of English descent in Crosshaven, County Cork, Ireland in 1874.
+Ann Noreen Widdecombe was born on 4 October 1947 in Bath, Somerset, the second child and only daughter of Rita Noreen (née Plummer; 1911–2007) and Ministry of Defence civil servant James Murray Widdecombe (1910–1999).
+Both parents were from the West Country: her father was born in Saltash and her mother in Plymouth.
+As a child, she often visited the area to see relatives and would walk on Dartmoor with her father.

-She attended the Royal Naval School in Singapore, and La Sainte Union Convent School in Bath.
-She then read Latin at the University of Birmingham and later attended Lady Margaret Hall, Oxford, to read philosophy, politics and economics.
-In 1971, she was the secretary of the Oxford Union for one term, and became its treasurer for one term in 1972.
+Widdecombe attended the Royal Naval School in Singapore and La Sainte Union Convent School in Bath; she then spent three years reading Latin at the University of Birmingham.
+She went on to study philosophy, politics and economics at Lady Margaret Hall, Oxford.
+She served one term as the secretary of the Oxford Union in 1971 and one term as its treasurer in 1972.

-While studying at Oxford, she lived next door to Mary Archer, Edwina Currie, and Gyles Brandreth's wife Michèle Brown.
-She worked for Unilever (1973–75) and then as an administrator at the University of London (1975–87) before entering Parliament.
+While at Oxford, Widdecombe lived next door to Mary Archer, Edwina Currie and Michèle Brown, the wife of Gyles Brandreth.
+She worked for Unilever from 1973 to 1975 and then as an administrator at the University of London from 1975 to 1987 before entering Parliament.

 Political career

-In 1974, Widdecombe was personal assistant to Michael Ancram in the February and October general elections of that year.
-From 1976 to 1978, Widdecombe was a councillor on Runnymede District Council in Surrey.
+In 1974, Widdecombe served as personal assistant to Michael Ancram during the February and October general elections.
+From 1976 to 1978 she was a councillor on Runnymede District Council in Surrey.

-She contested the seat of Burnley in Lancashire in the 1979 general election and then, against David Owen, the Plymouth Devonport seat in the 1983 general election.
-In 1983 she, with Lady Olga Maitland and Virginia Bottomley, co-founded Women and Families for Defence, a group founded in opposition to the anti-nuclear Greenham Common Women's Peace Camp.
+Widdecombe contested Burnley in the 1979 general election and in 1983 stood against David Owen in Plymouth Devonport.
+In 1983, she co-founded Women and Families for Defence with Lady Olga Maitland and Virginia Bottomley, a group formed in opposition to the anti-nuclear Greenham Common Women's Peace Camp.

-Widdecombe was first elected to the House of Commons, for the Conservatives, in the 1987 general election as member for the constituency of Maidstone (which became Maidstone and The Weald in 1997).
+Widdecombe was first elected to the House of Commons for the Conservatives at the 1987 general election, representing Maidstone (renamed Maidstone and The Weald in 1997), which she won with a majority of 10,364 over the SDP–Liberal Alliance's Christopher Sutton-Mattocks.